moemoechu/tabby-background/README.md

 - [x] Change TabBar preserve space width.
 - [x] All changes can be disable separately.
 - [x] Compatible with builtin black and white skin.
-- [x] Support English and Chinese.
+- [x] Setting UI support English and Chinese.
 - [x] Tested on Windows and MacOS with Tabby version 1.0.205.

 ## Usage